TEXT-Fitch assigns FADE's series 3 tap 'BBB(EXP)' expected rating

 government.

-FADE has a total EUR16.98bn of bonds outstanding to date.
+FADE has a total EUR16.75bn of bonds outstanding to date.
 This will increase to

 The agency understands that the tap issuance on Series 3 is intended to be used